Hick’s Law: Reducing Choices For Interface Design

 All Stages in Product Development Are Affected

 Minimizing choices is vital in all stages of development.
-Creating a layout to ensure ease and demonstrate simplicity is the goal.
+The goal is to create a layout that ensures ease and demonstrates simplicity.

 Prevent New Products From Falling Flat